JuanRodiles/JuanRodiles/README.md

 - 👋 Hi, I’m @JuanRodiles
+- 🧐 I’m currently working at **Innovacción**, powered by Microsoft.
-- 👀 I’m interested in New Learning frameworks in Education
+- 👀 I’m interested in New Learning frameworks in Education.
-- 🌱 I’m currently learning Research in Education with Tech
+- 🌱 I’m currently learning Research in Education with Tech.
-- 💞️ I’m looking to collaborate on Developers, Students, and Teachers
+- 💞️ I’m looking to collaborate on Developers, Students, and Teachers.
 - 📫 How to reach me https://www.linkedin.com/in/jrodiles/

 <!---